 Although methadone is safe for long-term use, patients are not required to take this medication for a long period of time.
 By working closely with your team of medical experts, you will be able to determine the length of time that methadone will benefit you for.

 Does Methadone interact with other drugs or medications?

 Since dangerous interactions can take place when methadone is combined with other substances, prescriptions, and/or over-the-counter medications, patients who are contemplating utilizing this medication should first discuss potential drug interactions with their physician.
 Additionally, patients who are prescribed methadone should refrain from using opioids and/or alcohol during the course of treatment due to the extremely dangerous side effects that can take place.

 What if I no longer wish to take methadone?
 Can I stop or switch to a different medication?

 Patients who wish to cease their use of methadone should work closely with their treatment team in order to safely wean off of their medication.
 Because uncomfortable side effects can take place when the use of methadone suddenly stops, the treatment team at Salem Comprehensive Treatment Center works closely with patients to ensure their safety throughout the weaning process.
 Once methadone is completely out of an individual’s system, he or she can work closely with his or her treatment providers to determine if transitioning onto a different medication or remaining medication-free works best for his or her individual needs.

 What is the cost for methadone treatment?

-The treatment available through Willamette Valley Comprehensive Treatment Center is highly customized to meet the unique needs of each individual who walks through our doors.
+The treatment available through Salem Comprehensive Treatment Center is highly customized to meet the unique needs of each individual who walks through our doors.
 Because of this, the final cost of care can vary between patients.
-To learn more about the treatment options that we offer and the final cost of care based upon your individual needs, please contact Willamette Valley Comprehensive Treatment Center today.
+To learn more about the treatment options that we offer and the final cost of care based upon your individual needs, please contact Salem Comprehensive Treatment Center today.